UQ-eLIPSE/think-chat-learn/README.md

 To execute tests: ensure mongo is running; then build; then run `npm run test`.

+## Load testing

+A simulation test script has been created in order to load test moocchat.
+This can be found under `server/test/moocchat-load-test`.
+Run the test with `node test <number_of_connections>`.
+By default the test uses 1200 connections.
+After running the test, the logs can be found under the `server/test/moocchat-load-test/logs` directory.

+### The simulation script
+The script simulates the (internal) protocol that moocchat uses to enable communication between the server and the client.
+This protocol involves emitting/receiving various socket events (these events depend on the user's current progress in the moocchat session).
+The script starts out by logging in the user using dummy LTI information.
+The formation of chat groups (i.e. all connections are allocated into chat groups) is the extent of the simulation.

 ## Database dumps and restores
 `mongodump` is the command to use to dump the entirety of the database as BSON.
 The default directory is `./dump`, configurable by the `out` flag.